bms5213-F2021/project3/README.md

       * re-plot/repeat step 1 with data without outlier
       * re-check assumptions on data without outlier
       * perform hypothesis test
-3. Write a paragraph explaining the analysis that was done and the results you observe *(2 points)*
+3. Write a paragraph or two explaining the analysis that was done and the results you observe *(2 points)*

 #### Helpful Resources